StarRocks/docs/sql-reference/sql-functions/json-functions/json-constructor-functions/parse_json.md

 Returns a JSON value.

 > Note: If the string cannot be parsed into a standard JSON value, the PARSE_JSON function returns `NULL`.
-For information about the JSON specification, see [RFC 7159](https://tools.ietf.org/html/rfc7159?spm=a2c63.p38356.0.0.14d26b9fcp7fcf#page-4).
+For more information about the JSON specification, see [RFC 7159](https://tools.ietf.org/html/rfc7159?spm=a2c63.p38356.0.0.14d26b9fcp7fcf#page-4).

 ## Examples